gitauguchu/style-transfer/README.md

 # style-transfer
-This project is a style transfer application that adds different themes to photos asynchronously.
+This full stack data science project is a style transfer application that adds different themes to photos asynchronously.
 Fast API - backend to serve our predictions,
 Streamlit - user interface,
 Open CV - actual prediction,